CS-DS-125/125book/py4e_rst/05-iterations.rst

 you have to search.
 After six steps (which is much less than 100), you would be down to one or two lines of code, at least in theory.

-In practice it is not always clear what the “middle of the program” is and not always possible to check it.
+In practice it is not always clear what the "middle of the program" is and not always possible to check it.
 It doesn’t make sense to count lines and find the exact midpoint.
 Instead, think about places in the program where there might be errors and places where it is easy to put a